All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: All-rounder Architecture and Customized ISA

-The All-rounder accelerator takes advantage of customized instruction sets to perform DNN operations in the MAC array instead of using vector instructions of RISC-V ISA repeatedly.
-Opcodes of the instructions are defined with values of `7'b1011011' and `7'b1111011' which are guided values for the custom field by~\cite{risc_v_manual}, and a new instruction format is defined to support the customized instructions.
-Fig.~\ref{fig:instruction} illustrates the instructions exploited in our proposed MAC array.
-As depicted, instructions are defined with `R type' of RISC-V ISA and new type format that we have defined, and following instructions are executed in order: i) \texttt{Read weights}, ii) \texttt{Start compute}, iii) \texttt{Maxtix multiply}, iv) \texttt{End compute}. \texttt{Read weights} is an instruction which is executed first.
-This instruction loads weight data with the size of `64 $\times$ variable block size (B)' from the base address of SPM to the array block corresponding to the ID.
-When the prefetching is completed, \texttt{Start compute} sets control signals of the array block.
-The control signals are determined by fields of 'func3' and 'func7' of the instruction. 'func3' generates global control signals which determine whether to fuse or to split the array blocks, and 'func7' produces the local control signals for the inside of the array block based on the information of operation mode, precision, and datatype. \texttt{Maxtix multiply} is decoded and transferred to the array block after the control signals are set.
-When the instruction is executed, the input data is fetched with the size of `64 $\times$ variable block size (B)' from the base address of SPM to the corresponding array block, and the MAC array starts computation.
-Finally, \texttt{End compute} writes outputs of the array block to the SPM and refresh the array block as it can fetch new weight data.
+The All-rounder accelerator leverages customized instruction sets to execute AI operations within the MAC array instead of the repetitive use of vector instructions of RISC-V ISA.
+The opcodes of the instructions are defined with values of 7'b1011011 and 7'b1111011, which are guided values for the custom field outlined in~\cite{risc_v_manual}, and a new instruction format is defined to support the customized instructions.
+Fig.~\ref{fig:instruction} depicts the instructions utilized in our proposed MAC array.
+The instructions are defined using the `R type' of RISC-V ISA and a newly defined format.
+In the All-rounder architecture, the following instructions are executed in sequence: i) \texttt{Read weights}, ii) \texttt{Start compute}, iii) \texttt{Matrix multiply}, and iv) \texttt{End compute}.
+The \texttt{Read weights} instruction is executed first, loading weight data of size `64$\times$\{variable block size\}' from the base address of the SPM to the array block corresponding to the ID.
+Once prefetching is complete, \texttt{Start compute} sets control signals of the array block.
+The control signals are determined by the `func3' and `func7' fields of the instruction.
+The `func3' field (G.C in Fig.~\ref{fig:instruction}) generates global control signals that determine whether to fuse or split the array blocks, while the `func7' produces local control signals for the interior of the array block based on the information of operation mode, precision, and data type. \texttt{Matrix multiply} is then decoded and transferred to the array block after the control signals have been set.
+When this instruction is executed, input data is fetched with the size of `64$\times$\{variable block size\}' from the base address of SPM to the corresponding array block, and the MAC array begins its computation.
+Finally, \texttt{End compute} writes outputs of the array block to the SPM and refreshes the array block so that it can fetch new weight data.